 The mission of the Dietetic Internship program is to prepare competent entry-level registered dietitian nutritionists for positions in clinical, foodservice, and community nutrition to improve health and enhance quality of life of individuals, families and communities.
 Through a supervised practice curriculum, the program is structured to provide diverse learning opportunities that enable program graduates to further develop and apply their knowledge and skills in order to provide quality nutrition care in diverse practice settings.
 The learning environment emphasizes the importance of self-reflection, oral and written communication, problem solving, teamwork, life-long learning, service and professional engagement.

 Program Goals with Corresponding Outcomes Goals

-- 80% of responding program graduates will have passed the RD exam within one year of program completion.
+- 90% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.